jonaheaton/instant-runoff/README.md

 * From the form spreadsheet go to "Tools" -> "Script Editor..."
 * Copy the code from instant-runoff.gs into the editor.
 * Configure settings in the editor and match the settings with the names of your sheets.
+* Important: set the "PositionsList" variable to be a list of the titles that are being voted on.
+In the example that would be

+            var PositionList = ["Best Animal?","Best Ice Cream?","Best Cookie?"];
 * From the form spreadsheet go to "Instant Runoff" -> "Setup".
     * If this is not an option, run the function setup_instant_runoff() directly from the Script Editor.
 * Create keys in the sheet named "Keys".